Quibi is dead, reports say – TechCrunch

 Plagued with growth issues, Quibi, a short-form mobile-native video platform, is shutting down, according to multiple reports.
 The startup, co-founded by Jeffrey Katzenberg and Meg Whitman, had raised nearly $2 billion in its lifetime as a private company.
 Quibi did not respond to requests for comment from TechCrunch.

 The company’s prolific fundraising efforts spanned prominent institutions in private equity, venture capital and Hollywood, all betting on Katzenberg’s ability to deliver another hit.
 The startup’s backers included Alibaba, Madrone Capital Partners, Goldman Sachs and JPMorgan, as well as Disney, Sony Pictures, Viacom, WarnerMedia and MGM, among others.
+The Information reports that Quibi will have $350 million left to return to shareholders.

 Their pitch was highly produced bite-sized content, packed with Hollywood star power, and designed to be “mobile-first” entertainment.
 For the YouTubes and Snaps of the world, producing mainstream content on a shoestring budget, Quibi wanted to be an HBO for smartphones.
 Investors and pundits questioned the firm’s ability to monetize this vision, and it became clear soon after launch that the company had miscalculated.